 One of the highlights of Constantia Glen wine farm is when they received the Gold Medal during the South Africa Young Wine Show in 2 consecutive years and earned points with the Wine Spectator Magazine.

-Close to False Bay, Constantia Glen only dedicates its efforts towards creating the best Sauvignon Blanc and Bordeaux.
+Close to False Bay, Constantia Glen only dedicates its efforts towards creating the best Sauvignon Blanc and Bordeaux, and these two are in themselves good enough to put up your Audi A4 for sale and buy entire collections of vintages!

 Beyond Expectation is what the name of this wine farm stands for.
 It was originally part of the Constantia Estate but sold after the Governor van der Stel died.
 In 1980, the Mueller family took over and restored the farm to its old glory.
 It’s a great place to relax, dine, and enjoy the fabulous wines especially the white wines.